Listen up... you don't need Toilet Paper in your life!

-Needless to say, you can pretty much set your clocks to Lettie’s ‘daily-newspaper-pick-up’ ritual.
+Needless to say, you can pretty much set your clock to Lettie’s daily paper pick-up ritual.
 Unfolding before us almost like a big-screen movie, we get to watch all Lettie’s comings and goings – as she does ours.
-Which is actually kinda nice being that it offers a warm fuzzy familiar feeling to let you know all is right with the world.
+Which is actually kind of nice being that it offers a warm fuzzy familiar feeling to let you know all is right with the world.

 But that doesn’t make it any easier to watch!

 “Once I’ve had my weeties and taken all my tablets, it’s time to do the morning dash!”